-- o At least 7 days have passed since the date of the individual's first positive COVID-19 test AND - o The individual has had no subsequent illness o If an incarcerated/detained individual who is a COVID-19 case is released from custody during their medical isolation period, contact public health to arrange for safe transport and continuation of necessary medical care and medical isolation as part of release planning.
+- o At least 7 days have passed since the date of the individual's first positive COVID-19 test AND - o The individual has had no subsequent illness - Restrict cases from leaving the facility while under medical isolation precautions, unless released from custody or if a transfer is necessary for medical care, infection control, lack of medical isolation space, or extenuating security concerns. - o If an incarcerated/detained individual who is a COVID-19 case is released from custody during their medical isolation period, contact public health to arrange for safe transport and continuation of necessary medical care and medical isolation as part of release planning.